-Large point sources (LPS): LPS are defined in the UNECE reporting guidelines (1) as facilities whose combined emissions, within the limited identifiable area of the site premises, exceed certain pollutant emission thresholds.
-Note: although stack height is an important parameter for modelling emissions, it is not a criterion used for selecting LPS.
+Large point sources (LPS): LPS are defined in the EMEP reporting guidelines (see Section Error!
+Reference source not found.) as facilities whose combined emissions, within the limited identifiable area of the site premises, exceed certain pollutant emission thresholds.
+Note: although stack height is an important parameter for modelling emissions, it is not a criterion used for defining LPS.